MystenLabs/deepbookv3/packages/deepbook/move-docs/order.md

 ## Struct `OrderInfo`

-OrderInfo struct represents all the information about an order.
+OrderInfo struct represents all order information.
-This objects gets created at the beginning of the order lifecycle and gets updated as the order gets filled.
+This objects gets created at the beginning of the order lifecycle and gets updated until it is completed or placed in the book.
 It is returned to the user at the end of the order lifecycle.

 <pre><code><b>struct</b> <a href="order.md#0x0_order_OrderInfo">OrderInfo</a> <b>has</b> drop, store